PreetiGautam23/house-price-prediction/README.md

 An end-to-end Machine Learning web application using Flask that demonstrates data preprocessing, model training, prediction, and deployment, fulfilling the requirements of **CodTech Data Science Internship – Task 3**.

 ---

-*Part of the CodTech IT Solutions Data Science Internship — Task 3: End-to-End Data Science Project.*